folkertvanheusden/constatus/examples/README.md

 Constatus can also start recording when it gets an external tigger.
 Here a trigger is received over the network.

+* pipewire-source.cfg

+How to use Constatus with a PipeWire video source.

-* pipewire.cfg
+* pipewire-target.cfg

-How to use Constatus with PipeWire.
+How to use Constatus with a PipeWire video target.

 * video4linux.cfg